01 of 03

 The first step, then, is finding the yarn you want to use in your project box and figuring out what you have.

-For an example, I picked this lovely Ella Rae Kamelsoft (which has been discontinued).
-I have five balls at 88 yards each, or 440 yards total.
+For an example, we picked a lovely Ella Rae Kamelsoft (which has been discontinued).

-If a yarn has been in your stash for a long time and doesn't have a label anymore, you may not have all this information, but there are ways to measure your yardage at least, and you can use a wraps per inch tool to determine the yarn weight.Continue to 2 of 3 below.
+If a yarn has been in your stash for a long time and doesn't have a label anymore, you may not have all this information, but there are ways to measure your yardage at least.
+You can use a wraps per inch tool to determine the yarn weight.Continue to 2 of 3 below.

 02 of 03